Get ready for an incredible journey into the world of honey as it makes its way to Vietnam in 2023!

 Climate change is also affecting the quality of the floral environment (Kahono S., Chantawannakul P., and Engel M.S.
 (2018).
 Forest fires are resulting in the death of bee plants or lower nectar flow.
 Finally, similar to North American and European studies, Asian honey bees may also be affected by increasing temperatures which enhances the spread of disease and pathogens (Le Conte Y. and Navajas M. 2008 and Reddy P.V.R., Varghese, A. and Rajan V.V.
 2012)

 The Forest Harvest Collective Mark (FHCM) aims to guarantee the forest and community source, sustainability and the good product quality of a variety of products harvested by communities from the forest.
 It covers all NTFPs from the forest whether domesticated or wild.
-The mark guarantees three parameters: (1) Traceability; (2) Sustainability and (3) Good Quality.
+The mark guarantees three parameters: Traceability, Sustainability and Good Quality.

-It is important to share the results of this community forestry labelling model and to discuss the challenges and opportunities it provides to forest honey gatherer groups.
-FHCM is one labelling initiative, others have been developed for forest honey communities and these can also be shared during MD 5.
+It is important to share the results of this community forestry labeling model and to discuss the challenges and opportunities it provides to forest honey gatherer groups.
+FHCM is one labeling initiative, others have been developed for forest honey communities and these can also be shared during Madhu Duniya 2023.

 In 2020, the ASEAN Guidelines on Sustainable Harvest and Management Protocols for select NTFPs was approved by the ASEAN Ministers in Agriculture and Forestry (AMAF).
 These guidelines serve as a primary reference for NTFP management protocols in the region to further guarantee sustainable management of NTFP resources for markets and relevant stakeholders.